Capital Gains Tax Calculator

 Our Calculators

-Capital Gains Tax (CGT) is charged on the profit made when selling certain assets, such as property or investments.
+Capital Gains Tax (CGT) is levied on the profit realised from the sale of specific assets, including property and investments.
 If not properly planned for, this tax can significantly impact your returns.
-However, with the right strategies, CGT can be deferred helping you preserve more wealth and plan your finances more effectively.
+However, with the right strategies, CGT can be deferred or reduced by up to 50% helping you preserve more wealth and plan your finances more effectively.

 Download our guide to learn more about CGT and tax-efficient investment methods to reduce your tax bill while supporting the growth of innovative British businesses.